Find Affordable College Courses

 While working on their Associate Degree, medical assisting majors at Naugatuck Valley Community College accumulate an average of around $23,189 in student debt.

-Community College of Rhode Island did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
-It came in at #8 on the list.
-Located in the city of Warwick, CCRI is a public school with a large student population.
+With a ranking of #8, Community College of Rhode Island did quite well on this year’s most popular schools for allied health and medical assisting services students working on their associate degree.
+Located in the city of Warwick, CCRI is a public school with a fairly large student population.

 Women make up 68% of the medical assisting majors at the school.